• Skip to primary navigation

 About Phirni

-Phirni is a North Indian rich and luscious dessert made by cooking ground basmati rice in full cream milk, and flavored with saffron and cardamom.
+Phirni is a North Indian rich and luscious dessert made by cooking basmati rice in full cream milk along with sugar and flavoured with saffron and cardamom.
 It is similar to kheer, but has a smooth pudding-like texture and served in small pots or cups, and I love garnishing with saffron strands and chopped nuts.

-Phirni is a easy traditional Indian rice pudding like dessert.
+Phirni is an easy traditional Indian rice pudding like dessert.
 Phirni / Firni is prepared with full cream milk, basmati rice and sugar as main ingredients.
-The cooked rice milk mixture is poured into small earthen clay pots garnish with mixed nuts and edible silver leaf.
+The cooked rice milk mixture is poured into small earthen clay pots garnish with mixed nuts and saffron.
 Phirni or Firni is made for festivals like Holi, Diwali and Ramzan.

 Phirni is especially popular during Ramadan and Eid, as it is a light yet rich dessert.
 The rice is soaked and ground coarsely and added to boiling milk.
 As it simmers, the rice thickens the milk and gives it a creamy base.
 A little saffron is added for color and flavor.
 This recipe has mild sweetness and doesn't overpower the flavor.